sinai-dev/sinai-dev.github.io/Custom/ItemExtensions.md

 ## SL_WeaponLoadoutItem

-SL_WeaponLoadoutItem inherits from SL_WeaponLoadout, and contains a few extra fields.
+SL_WeaponLoadoutItem inherits from `SL_WeaponLoadout`, and contains one extra field.
+It is used by Bows.

 `ReduceAmmunitionOnLoad` (true/false)
 * Whether to reduce the ammunition when the weapon is loaded or not.